mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 ...
 Just do zazen.
 Not hard, not easy; just do zazen.
 I don't care: just sit down.
 This is really just your life.
 It's really your life.

 Whatever you can see, that is exactly your life.
 And also, [the] problem is, some Zen teacher says, "What's that feeling?"
-Whatever kind of feeling; through zazen, [there are] many kinds of feeling you can get.
+Whatever kind of feeling – through zazen, [there are] many kinds of feeling you can get.
 [The] teacher says, "What's that feeling?"
 Of course, you should practice, because you experience that.
 Because you can see your life, in the past, in the future, in the present, right now.
-Exactly, that is your life.
+Exactly that is your life.

 ##### 18:20

-And then, you analyze and synthesize.
+And then, you [are] analyzing and synthesizing.
 If you feel good: "That's good; that is my life."
 If you don't feel good: "That is not my life."
 So, you're confused.
 So analyzing [is] two sided, always.
 But if you do zazen like this, that zazen is nothing but psychology and philosophy, science.
-I don't think [that] zazen is religious zazen, I don't think [that] zazen is [the] zazen which allows you to be free from psychology, philosophy, [and] any kind of science, and human suffering.
+I don't think [that kind of] zazen is religious zazen, I don't think [that kind of] zazen is [the] zazen which allows you to be free from psychology, philosophy, [and] any kind of science, and human suffering.

 Anyway, shikantaza is the zazen which allows you to be free from any kind of feeling you can see.
 You shouldn't attach to it.
 All you need to do is, *see* that.
 If you see that, there is no reason why you have to be tied up with your feelings.
 You can see [this] during zazen.
-From beginning to end, what you have to do is, in shikantaza, all delusions, dullness, distraction, any kind of feeling – drop off.
+From beginning to end, what you have to do is, in shikantaza – all delusions, dullness, distraction, any kind of feeling – drop off.
 That is zazen, which you have to do.
 We *have* to do.

 ##### 19:58